GoogleCloudPlatform/k8s-config-connector/experiments/compositions/Design Notes/API Design.md

 ## CRD_T: ( Template)

-This is created by Charlie (administrator).
+This is created by Platform Administrator
 For the purpose of the POC this is cluster scoped.

 This API captures the template and a list of expanders.